After the glitter fell on another compelling series of Strictly in 2019, we all thought we’d be back in September 2020 to do it all again.

-The 18th series of Strictly could see a pivotal change to the long-running show’s format, with show now “open” to seeing same-sex couples competing together after its ITV rival, Dancing on Ice, beat them to the punch.
+The 18th series of Strictly could also see a pivotal change, with show now “open” to seeing same-sex couples competing together.
+It’s been a discussion point for years and now ITV rival, Dancing on Ice, has set a precedent.
+Johannes Radebe and Graziano Di Prima’s stunning same sex professional routine last year should certainly help the cause.

 But what else could we potentially see from Strictly in 2020?
 Here’s everything we know so far…